eunjae-lee/dotfiles/post.md

 @ 5 Oct 2023

+Congratulations for getting a Mac for the first time!

 This post is going to teach you how to setup your Mac for web development, and also how to create a `dotfiles` repository to keep your config more persistently.